bodiman/Macrofit2.0/frontend/README.md

 2. This is really fucking annoying me, but the current solution for closing the result content is incredibly fucking jank.
 I have a random ass block 5000 pixels tall extending down the screen to be clicked on.
 It's so fucking stupid and hardcoded but it works for now.
 I just worry it's going to cause some insufferable bugs sometime down the road.
 Fix this if you ever get the chance.

+### Refactoring Backlog

+1. Right now, a lot of the frontend app's types are in shared/types.
+The frontend should have its types, the backend should have its types, and there should be a set of data transfer functions to go back and forth between them.
+The solution right now is too messy and very confusing.

 # Comments on Data Terminology